BAMresearch/aRTist-handbook/docs/_sources/tutorial_materials.rst.txt

 * SiO\ :sub:`2` with a mass fraction of 60%
 * Overall density: ρ = 2.53 g/cm\ :sup:`3`

 In the materials editor, this compound would be represented as :code:`Al2O3 0.4 SiO2 0.6`.
-Each of the two components is written in its molecular formula, using the chemical symbols from the periodic table of elements, followed by the number of atoms.
-After a compound, its *mass fraction* may follow (separated by a space from the molecular formula).
+Each of the two components is written in its empirical formula, using the chemical symbols from the periodic table of elements, followed by the number of atoms.
+After a compound, its *mass fraction* may follow (separated by a space from the empirical formula).
 The mass fractions will be automatically normalized to their total sum.
 For example, :code:`Al2O3 40 SiO2 60` would represent the same material as above.

 .. note:: In the *Materials Editor,* click on |icon-add| :guilabel:`Add new material definition`.
 An empty row will appear where you can fill in the new material information (:numref:`materialsEditorAddNew`).